 The heart beats a little louder, each time the shadow of a shark appears, in the infinite blue of the Pacific ...

 Several sharks will come around the cage, but only one will stay with us for a long time.
 A silky shark of quite good size, with a hook hanging on the corner of his mouth.

 At the end of the dive, as we slowly ascend to the surface watching the twists and turns of this silky shark that is hardly intimidated by our bubbles, a dolphin appears suddenly and comes to dance around us, before moving away in blue…

 Beautiful epilogue for an exceptional dive.

-I still have so much to tell about Polynesia! ! !
+I still have so much to tell you about Polynesia !!!
 This short stay in October 2012 took me to Tahiti, Maupiti, Rangiroa, Moorea…

-Finally, to stay in the theme "sharks", I invite you to discover at the end of the link below the video of my girlfriend trip, which she took advantage of an excursion to the aptly named Blue Lagoon, where she has discovered the frenzy of black tip sharks.
+Finally, to stay in the "sharks" theme, I invite you to discover at the end of the link below the video of my traveling girlfriend, who took advantage of an excursion to the aptly named Blue Lagoon, where she discovered the frenzy of black tip sharks.
 Unusual and spectacular!